EdwardOst/talend-aws/aws-secrets-manager/README.md

 ## Dependencies

-All compile dependencies need to be referenced by the helper Routine in Studio via `Edit Routine Dependencies`.
+All compile scope dependencies except for those prefixed with a hyphen (-) need to be referenced by the helper Routine in Studio via `Edit Routine Dependencies`.
+Dependencies prefixed with a hyphen are automatically included in all Talend jobs.
 Test scope dependencies do not need to be added.

 Bolded libraries will need to be added to Studio library modules in order to be able to be referenced.